MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/Azure-Synapse-Link-view-in-Fabric.md

 > [!NOTE]
 >
 > In the future Dataverse may add all tables to OneLake to enable better experiences for Fabric users.
-Also you might see tables added by Dynamics 365 apps.
+Also you may also see tables added by Dynamics 365 apps.
+By disabling apps selected by tables, you may impact proper functioning of Apps.
 >
 > Currently, you can’t add Dynamics 365 Finance and Operations (F&O) tables into the **Microsoft OneLake** link that's created with this feature.
 You can add F&O tables using the Synapse Link feature.
 More information: [Choose finance and operations data in Azure Synapse Link for Dataverse](azure-synapse-link-select-FnO-data.md)
 >